Walmart blocks emails containing racial slur from being sent through its domain

-Retail & ConsumerWalmart blocks emails containing racial slur from being sent through its domain

-Walmart Inc (WMT.N) said on Monday it had blocked emails containing a racial slur from being sent from its domain, following backlash on social media.
+(Reuters) - Walmart Inc said on Monday it had blocked emails containing a racial slur from being sent from its domain, following backlash on social media.

 Several Twitter users posted screenshots of emails, from the company’s official ‘help@walmart.com’ address, that contained a slur instead of their names.